exercism/cpp/concepts/headers/about.md

 }
 ```

-Projects might use combinations of those layouts and there is a lot of discussion what might be the best fit for each use case.
+Projects might use combinations of these layouts and there is a lot of discussion as to what might be the best fit for each use case.

-## Include Guards via pragma once
+## Include Guards

 You may have noticed the `#pragma once` line in the example header file above.
-This include guard ensures that the content of the file is included only once during the compilation to avoid errors.
+This is called an include guard - and it ensures that the content of the file is included only once during the compilation to avoid errors.
-There is another, more complex variation that starts with `#ifndef` which serves the same purpose, that is detailed below.
+There is another, more complex variation of an include guard that starts with `#ifndef` and ends with `#endif`, that is detailed below.

 ~~~~exercism/advanced